 - Work with schools to ensure Pupil Premium Plus is used effectively

-- Support for intervention where it is needed to enable each young person to reach their full potential
+- Ensure intervention where it is needed to enable each young person to reach their full potential

-- Care leavers professional advice and guidance on education, training and employment
+- Provide care leavers with professional advice and guidance on education, training and employment

-- Advice and guidance on the education of previously looked-after children
+- Provide advice and guidance on the education of previously looked-after children

-- Training for designated teachers for looked-after children in schools
+- Deliver training for designated teachers for looked-after children

 - Support with studies, future pathways and work experience opportunities

 - Provide a designated Virtual School Officer for every looked-after child